coreemu/core/trunk/doc/usage.rst

 In the example shown above, the host will have the address ``10.0.1.2`` and the node linked to the RJ45 may have the address ``10.0.1.1``.

-Note that the :file:`coresendmsg` utility can be used for the node to send messages to the CORE daemon running on the host (if the ``listenaddr = 0.0.0.0`` is set in the :file:`/etc/core/core.conf` file) to interact with the running emulation.
-For example, a node may move itself or other nodes, or change its icon based on some node state.

 .. _Building_Sample_Networks: